Montgomery County Recovery Court Recognizes 17 New Graduates - Clarksville Online - Clarksville News, Sports, Events and Information

 In addition to serving on multiple drug courts in Tennessee, Loyd is Vice-President of the Tennessee Board of Medical Examiners.
 Tennessee Governor Bill Lee appointed him as Chair of the Tennessee Opioid Abatement Council and was the Assistant Commissioner (Opioid Czar) for Substance Abuse Services with the Tennessee Department of Mental Health and Substance Abuse Services during Governor Bill Haslam’s administration.
 He serves as Chief Medical Officer for Cedar Recovery in Tennessee and is the inspiration for Michael Keaton’s character in Hulu’s Emmy Award-winning series Dopesick.

 “The Recovery Court Team and I continue to celebrate the accomplishments of our graduates.
 We are proud and excited about their futures.
 Graduates and participants have turned difficult roads into beautiful journeys.
 I am thankful for the support of this community in our efforts to reduce recidivism in the courts by using the recovery model.
 Dr. Loyd is an inspiration to us all and I am honored he was able to spend the afternoon with us.
-His story shows us that in the worst of times, there is still hope,” Judge Sherry Massey Grimes shared.
+His story shows us that in the worst of times, there is still hope,” Judge Sharon Massey Grimes shared.

 The Montgomery County Adult Recovery Court Program is a voluntary court overseen by Judge Massey Grimes of the 19th Judicial District offered through the courts for residents involved in the criminal justice system with alcohol and/or other drug offenses.
 Participation in Recovery Court includes rigorous supervision, assistance accessing treatment, and aid with job placement to help participants successfully recover from addiction, abstain from drugs, and diminish incarceration expenses.